 Below are basic descriptions of legislation relevant to the California Paint Stewardship Program.

-- Chapter 744, Statutes of 2014 (Committee on Environmental Safety and Toxic Materials, AB 2748) exempts a business managing architectural paint from submitting a hazardous materials business plan to a certified unified program agency if the paint is recycled or otherwise managed under a stewardship program.
+- Chapter 744, Statutes of 2014 (AB 2748, an act to amend the Health and Safety Code Section 2517.2, 25507, and 25513) exempts a business managing architectural paint from submitting a hazardous materials business plan to a certified unified program agency if the paint is recycled or otherwise managed under a stewardship program.
 AB 2748 prohibits a certified unified program agency from imposing fees upon a business that is exempt from the business plan requirements for processing the exemption.

-The purpose of the Paint Stewardship Program is to reduce the generation of postconsumer architectural paint, promote the reuse of postconsumer architectural paint, and manage the end-of-life of postconsumer architectural paint, in an environmentally sound fashion, including collection, transportation, processing, and disposal.
+The purpose of the Paint Stewardship Program is to reduce the generation, promote the reuse, and manage the end-of-life of postconsumer architectural paint, in an environmentally sound fashion, including collection, transportation, processing, and disposal.

 - “Architectural paint” means interior and exterior architectural coatings, sold in containers of five gallons or less for commercial or homeowner use, but does not include aerosol spray paint or coatings purchased for industrial or original equipment manufacturer use.